babiabeo/complex/README.md

 ## `cmplx` function

-For convenience, the `cmplx` function was added in `v1.1.0` to help create complex numbers more easily.
+The `cmplx` function was added in `v1.1.0` to simplify the creation of complex numbers.

 ```ts
 cmplx(2, 3); // 2 + 3i
 ```

-Unlike the `Complex` class, the `cmplx` function requires the first argument (the real part).
+Unlike the `complex` class, the `cmplx` function requires the first argument (the real part).

 ```ts